Lesson 14 – Transistors and Digital Logic#

 Fig. 3.
 Conceptual carrier model illustrating how base drive enables conduction between collector and emitter.

-Rather than tracking individual carriers, digital logic typically uses a simplified abstraction: the transistor behaves like an electrically controlled switch.
+Rather than analyzing carrier physics every time, digital logic uses a clean abstraction: the transistor behaves like an electrically controlled switch.

 Fig. 4.
 Idealized switch model of a transistor controlled by the base input.